Overcoming Dependency on Untrained Staff: A Blueprint for CBSE Schools

 The School Excellence Program directly addresses the challenges posed by untrained staff through:

-Skill Development: SEP helps teachers build foundational skills like communication, creativity, and problem-solving.
+- Skill Development: Focus on communication, creativity, and problem-solving.

 Conclusion